-If your furnace is making a banging sound, this is usually associated with the blower.
+If your heating system is making a banging sound, this is usually associated with the blower.
 It may be damaged or out of balance.
 Turn the system off at once when it starts making odd sounds, and call a professional to diagnose and repair the problem as soon as possible.

 The Furnace Cycles Too Often

 A dirty filter can cause your furnace to turn on and off too frequently.
 If a clean filter doesn’t fix this issue, you may have a problem with the blower motor or belts.
 This requires the services of a qualified heating technician.

 You may also find that your furnace cycles frequently because it’s too large for the home.
-An oversized furnace can quickly warm the central area of your home, where the furnace is likely located.
+An oversized heating system can quickly warm the central area of your home, where the furnace is likely located.
 The system will then turn off, but it may leave cold spots in the outer reaches of your house.
-It’s important to make sure a new furnace is properly sized by getting a Manual J calculation from a NATE certified technician.
+It’s important to make sure a new heating system is properly sized by getting a Manual J calculation from a NATE certified technician.

 The System Never Turns Off

 The limit switch tells your furnace when to turn off.
 If the system runs continuously, a broken limit switch is the most likely problem.
 A technician can easily replace the limit switch for you.
 If your furnace turns off occasionally but seems to run for excessively long periods of time, it’s probably too small for your home.
 An undersized furnace will have to run almost constantly to try to warm your home.
 A heating technician can let you know if your furnace is properly sized for your space.

 If your furnace isn’t operating as it should, and a quick fix, such as a new filter, doesn’t help, you should call a repair technician as soon as possible.
 Contact us at One Source Heating and Cooling for a prompt heating repair.

 Image provided by Shutterstock